Clicky Skip to Content

 It’s not a good idea to eat caiman, despite the fact that our ancestors used to hunt and consume it.
 Eating caiman can cause a variety of ailments.
 So it’s best to avoid eating caiman flesh.
 Due to the possibility of harmful germs, which can cause illnesses with varied degrees of severity.

 The largest species is the American alligator, Alligator mississippiensis, but the smallest is the dwarf caiman, Vellameladon mexicanus.
-It includes two extant species, the American alligator Alligator mississippiensis and the American crocodile Crocodilus porosus.
+It includes two extant species, the American alligator, Alligator mississippiensis, and the American crocodile Crocodilus porosus.

 To learn about How To Preserve Bread, check out my article where I cover everything you need to know.